 This text is not just intended for academics, but also for novice geologists who want to understand the magnificent scenery at a deeper level.
 To encourage this, the author provides background introductions and figures that offer information on foundational geological concepts.
 Additionally, the book has been intentionally organized for travelers to use whereby highlighting Iceland’s most popular destinations, yet putting each region into a contextual perspective.
 For easy reference, the book provides an index, glossary, and GPS coordinates for most locations.

 Dr. Tamie J. Jovanelly is currently an Associate Professor of Geology at a premiere liberal arts college in northwest Georgia.
 She received her PhD from Kent State University, her MS from University of Nebraska, and her BS from University of Michigan.
 She received two U.S. Fulbright Research positions (2017-2019 & 2013-2014) that supported her to conduct international investigations on water quality.
 Additional project funding was provided by National Geographic Society Conservation Trust Grant (2014) and Rufford Foundation (2015) .
 Currently, she is a US Fulbright Specialist (2017-2020) allowing her to consult on global issues relating to water allocation and resource management.
 Additionally, her significant contributions to the geosciences was recognized in 2021 in her becoming a Geological Society of America Fellow.

 Best known by her students for her charismatic personality and enthusiasm for all things geologic, Dr. Jovanelly loves being in the classroom or creating outdoor learning experiences.
 Motivated by her mantra “Winners Do More©”.
 This slogan that has become popular with her students may best describe her ambition and zest for living each day to its maximum potential.

-Without question, Iceland geology is uncomparable!
+Without question, Iceland geology is incomparable!

 What was the inspiration for your book?